hugoalh/hugoalh/template/SECURITY.md

 All new reports may need up to `~48 hours (~2 days)` to begin the process.

+> **⚠ Important:**
+>
+> All reports will only proceed to further process while:
+>
+> - with the correct personal information of the reporter, and
+> - with the correct project's ID or repository URI.
+>
+> Otherwise the report will mark as invalid immediately, not proceed, and without any notification.

 ### Via Send An E-mail

 Send an e-mail to either one who listed in here (e-mail address is in the profile):